BOAScripts/logindash/README.md

 ## Disclaimer

-> This has been written with the help of some AIs (Claude Sonnet 4.5 & gpt-oss).
-Sorry for the slop
+> This project was assisted by AI tools (Claude Sonnet 4.5 & gpt-oss) - apologies for any oversight.